Alaa-alsulaiman/Student-profile/Student-profile.md

    __Student_TODO:__

-  < What is your career goal? () >
+  < What is your career goal?
+(I want to be CFO in STC Solutions co) >
-  < Which financial services or products would you like to work with? >
+  < Which financial services or products would you like to work with?
+(Stocks tranding) >
-  < Which technologies do you want to contribute to? >
+  < Which technologies do you want to contribute to?
+(The technologies that helps in finance field)>
-  < Which problems or opportunities do you want to focus on? >
+  < Which problems or opportunities do you want to focus on?
+(Work in cryptocurrency) >

 ### Student mini-CV:

   __Student_TODO:__

   - Degrees Completed:
-        < eg: BSc Computer Science '14, MSc Computer Engineering 15', PhD Finance '21 >
+        < eg: Bachelor's degree in Finance and investment  >
   - Top 3 Technical skills:
-        < eg: Excel, Python, Java, SQL, AWS, VBA, PowerPoint, Adobe Illustrator, etc. >
+        < eg: Excel, Python, PowerPoint >
   - Top 3 Personal strengths:
-       < eg: great team player, personable, professional, natural leader, reliable, hard worker, amazing sense of humor, etc. >
+       < eg: great team player, reliable, hard worker, amazing sense of humor >
   - Top 3 Interests in Fintech:
-       < eg: Algorthmic Trading, Blockchain, Smart Contracts, RegTech (regulations) , InsureTech (insurance), payments & remittence, etc >
+       < eg: Algorthmic Trading, Blockchain,payments & remittence  >